NethServer/docs/administrator-manual/en/mail.rst

 :dfn:`mail address` is associated with one or more destinations.
 A :dfn:`destination` can be of the following types:

-* user mailbox,
+* user mailbox
-* groups mailbox,
+* groups mailbox
-* public mailbox,
+* public mailbox
-* external email address.
+* external email address

 A mail address can be bound to any mail domain or be specific to one mail domain.
 For example: